IC 5317 - Lenticular Galaxy in Pegasus

 Apparent size of IC 5317The following table reports IC 5317 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 5317 is a visual representation of it.

 The image below is a photograph of IC 5317 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 5317 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 5317 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 5317 - Lenticular Galaxy in Pegasus is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 5317 - Lenticular Galaxy in Pegasus in the Hubble de Vaucouleurs sequence.